What is fiber optic pigtail

 Classification of fiber pigtail

 This type of connector has a different classification when it is a single-mode fiber or multimode fiber, however SC, LC, ST and FC are connectors that are adaptable to both fiber types.
 When it’s a single-mode fiber, E2000 fits too to this fiber type and the core size of it, is 9/125 micron.
 When the pigtail is multimode, it has two different sizes that are 62.5/125 micron of OM1, or 50/125 micron of OM2, OM3, OM4.

-The installation of fiber optic pigtail is a process that needs to be carefully made because of the connection.
+The installation of a pigtail is a process that needs to be carefully made because of the connection.
 If the pigtail connection is well done, it ensures the low attenuation and a low return loss of signal transmission between the pigtail and the equipment.